-At the Faculty of Science and Engineering, we offer student a Masters degree programme in Mechanical Engineering that fits the needs of digital technology and digital society.
-The university is a unique place where engineering, natural sciences and social Sciences meet to tackle urgent societal challenges.
-It prepares you for an international digital and high-tech career in industry.
+At the Faculty of Science and Engineering, we offer students a Masters degree programme in Mechanical Engineering that fits the needs of digital technology and digital society.
+The university is a unique place where engineering, natural sciences and social sciences meet to tackle urgent societal challenges.
+It prepares students for an international digital and high-tech career in industry.

 Mechanical Engineering in Groningen has a long-running tradition of top research.
-Exemplary research projects: nano- and microfabrication technology and advanced material at the Zernike Institute for Advanced Materials (ZIAM) ; 3D metal printer, smart micro sensor and actuator systems, smart energy systems, collaborative multi-robotic systems and systems & control at the Engineering and Technology Institute Groningen (ENTEG) ; advanced instrumentation systems at the Netherlands Institute for Space Research (SRON) and the Kapteyn Astronomical Institute (KAI) ; and fuel-cell and hydrogen conversion at the Energy and Sustainability Research Institute Groningen (ESRIG) & ENTEG.
+Exemplary research projects: nano- and microfabrication technology and advanced material at the Zernike Institute for Advanced Materials (ZIAM) ; 3D metal printer, smart micro sensor and actuator systems, the Ocean Grazer project, smart energy systems, collaborative multi-robotic systems , digital twin and systems & control at the Engineering and Technology Institute Groningen (ENTEG) ; advanced instrumentation systems at the Netherlands Institute for Space Research (SRON) and the Kapteyn Astronomical Institute (KAI) ; and fuel-cell and hydrogen conversion at the Energy and Sustainability Research Institute Groningen (ESRIG) & ENTEG.

 The mission of the master’s degree programme in Mechanical Engineering at the University of Groningen is:

-To train and prepare students to apply principles of engineering, science and mathematics in the modelling, analysis, design and realization of physical systems, components and processes; special focus is on advanced instrumentation, smart factories, process design for energy systems and materials for mechanical engineering.
+To train and prepare students to apply principles of engineering, science and mathematics in the modelling, analysis, design and realization of physical systems, components and processes; special focus is on advanced instrumentation, smart factories, and smart & green energy savers.

 Main compulsory courses